Screenwriting

 _______________________________________________________________________________

-THE APARTMENT centers around ARMAN, who's whole existence centers around lotto scratch off's and OTB betting.
+THE APARTMENT centers around ANTON, who's whole existence centers around lotto scratch off's and OTB betting.
 After spilling water by his front door while trying to dodge his angry rent-hungry landlord, ARMAN finds the area blooming with mushrooms, and soon the whole apartment slowly turns into a forest.
 The film is to be shot in one Brooklyn neighborhood: Arman's apartment, an Ocean Parkway bench , his local bodega, and an underground betting social club.
 As the verdant landscape takes over more of his apartment, Arman decides to retreat to his kitchen with his pet fish, the reality of danger and starvation setting in.
 We never know if the forest is real or in Arman's head.

 The follwing scene is a dream Arman has just before mushrooms sprout in front of his door ( these eventually turn into a circle of trees.)
 Arman is the victim here,helpless in his situation- which drastically changes in a later dream sequence where he becomes the agressor, embracing his more violent, animal nature.